Teaching Fall 2023

 "Transnational Fiesta: 1992," (1995) Visual Anthropology Review, vol. 11(2): 107-109.
 Film review.

-Men of Steel, (work in progress, co-producer Martin Muse).
+Men of Steel (work in progress, co-producer with Martin Muse).

 Incidents of Travel in Chichen Itza, (1997, co-producer Quetzil Castañeda) Documentary Educational Resources.

 Taypi Kala: Six Visions of Tiwanaku, (1994) University of California.